MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-halted.md

 # Code 44 - CM_PROB_HALTED

-This function is reserved for system use.

-The device has been stopped.
+This Device Manager error message indicates that the device has been stopped.

 ## Error Code